pythontime/tac-live_terraform_3_30_23/README.md

 - Visual Studio Code installed.

-- An AWS account (with a separate IAM user for lab purposes)
+- An AWS account with a separate IAM user (with **admin** permissions) for lab purposes

-- Two monitors (or a second system) to display additional resources
+- Two or more monitors (or a second system) to display additional resources

 ## Contact information
 I hope you enjoy the webinar.
 If you have any questions you can contact me at: